Photo and text: Iva Zmova

 Samela (44) and Enes (60) fell in love during the bridge blockade on August 24, 2017.
 Samela's husband was killed during Croatia-Bosnia War.

 “The river is life, it's my life.
-I grew up beside games; I was playing next.
-The river is not only for me, but for my children, for Kruščica future.
+I grew up next to it.
+The river is not only for me, but for my children, for the future of Kruščica.
 No water, no life, no developers will be no flora, no fauna, no life.
 The small hydroelectric powerplants will kill it."